Auslander-Reiten triangles and Grothendieck groups of triangulated categories: Application to Frobenius categories

-\begin{corollary} Assume ~$\EXC = \ARC$ in $K_0(\C,0)$.
-If there is an object $X$ in $\C$ such that $\Hom{\underline{\C}}{Y}{X} \neq 0$~ for every non-zero $Y$ in $\underline{\C}$, then the following statements hold: \begin{enumerate} \item The category $\C$ has only finitely many isomorphism classes of non-projective indecomposable objects. \item If $\C$ has only finitely many indecomposable projective objects up to isomorphism, then $\C$ has only finitely many isomorphism classes of indecomposable objects. \end{enumerate} \end{corollary}
+\begin{corollary} Assume there is an object $X$ in $\C$ such that $\Hom{\underline{\C}}{Y}{X} \neq 0$ or an object $X'$ in $\C$ such that $\Hom{\underline{\C}}{X'}{Y} \neq 0$ for every non-zero $Y$ in $\underline{\C}$.
+If ~$\EXC = \ARC$ in $K_0(\C,0)$, then the following statements hold: \begin{enumerate} \item The category $\C$ has only finitely many isomorphism classes of non-projective indecomposable objects. \item If $\C$ has only finitely many indecomposable projective objects up to isomorphism, then $\C$ has only finitely many isomorphism classes of indecomposable objects. \end{enumerate} \end{corollary}